SensingKit/SensingKit-iOS/README.md

 ## Supported Sensors

-The following sensor modules are currently supported in SensingKit-Android, (listed in [SKSensorModuleType](SensingKit/SKSensorModuleType.h) enum):
+The following mobile sensors are currently supported in SensingKit-iOS, (listed in [SKSensorType](SensingKit/SKSensorType.h) enum):

 - Accelerometer
 - Gyroscope